with MOLOTOV COCKTAIL HOUR

-CONTENT WARNING: This video depicts civil unrest, violent images and explicit language.
+CONTENT DESCRIPTION: This video depicts civil unrest, violent images, and explicit language.

 We’ve set ourselves quite a task at Stillpoint Magazine.
 In each issue, we peer into the future to determine a word that will evoke the global zeitgeist three or six months hence.
 Our recent selections have been eerily prescient: Issue 004: APOCALYPSE, for example, launched just as lockdown began and global society was altered, perhaps forever.
 And now, Issue 005: DAZE.
 How are you feeling these days?
 A bit confused?
 Overwhelmed?
 Disoriented?
 Unsure of how—or on what basis—to orient, decide, or act?

 Us too.
 So, we’ve brought together a taste of the storm we’re all in:

 Riot and protest, orgasm and repression, liberation praxis, the sublime urgency—and sometimes misuse & distortion—of a Black-led uprising, attempts at subtle totalitarian coups (especially as seen in Poland and the United States), LGBTQIA liberation and backlash to it.
 Defiance to white supremacy, fashion and attire as sculptural self-expression, toilet paper hoarding, hair and hair, lockdown days and daze, COVID death, screens, masks, digital romance, solace in virtual forests, futurist landscapes, isolation, grief, desperation, tear gas, propaganda, repetition, visions, desire.